slfrnkln/bambank/README.md

 Another major assumption made was that Bambeuros are whole integers and can only be such.
 If we wished to change this to a float (either 2.d.p or unlimited) it would be easy to update in the backend.
 For now though, only whole Bambeuros can be transacted.

+Finally much of the data is validated incorrectly, in my tests I have assumed a user would sign up with an email yet all the schema will check for is string.

 ## React Frontend (frontend) (WIP)

 The installation and use of the Frontend React App assumes you have a working [`Node.js`](https://nodejs.org/en/download/package-manager/) installation on your machine.